Mask Mandates in Effect

 - Hotels and other other accommodations are open and exercising extreme precautions.

-- Gyms, salons, and other personal care establishments, are beginning to resume operations under very strict guidelines.
+- Gyms, salons, and other personal care establishments, have resumed operations under strict guidelines.
 Call ahead and learn what to expect before planning a visit.

-- In addition, museums, performing arts centers, visitor centers, and entertainment options with occupancy above around 25 people are closed.
+- In addition, museums, performing arts centers, visitor centers, and entertainment options with occupancy above around 25 people are closed, but there are a handful of safe and social activities.
 Call to confirm openings before making any travel plans until further notice.
 See Visit Salt Lake for additional updates.
 More area closures are listed here.

 Travel with Care